Toronto streetcar system: Discontinued streetcar routes

 Between late 1921 and 1923, the TTC connected and merged many of the routes it inherited from the Toronto Railway Company and the Toronto Civic Railways.
 On July 1, 1923, the TTC did a major reorganization of routes whereby 9 new routes were created, 6 routes were discontinued, 13 were modified and 8 routes remained unmodified.
 The following list shows only those routes discontinued after this reorganization.

+Note that diesel buses also include the later diesel-electric hybrid, battery-electric and gasoline buses.

 Rolling stock

 Streetcars acquired by the TTC

 When the TTC was created in 1921, it acquired hundreds of cars from its two predecessor companies: the Toronto Railway Company and the Toronto Civic Railways.
 In 1927, the TTC acquired the radial cars of the former Toronto & York Radial Railway when it took over operation of that system from the Hydro-Electric Railways.

 In the 1920s, the TTC purchased new Peter Witt streetcars, and they remained in use into the 1960s.
 In 1938, the TTC started to operate its first Presidents' Conference Cars (PCC), eventually operating more than any other city in North America.
-In 1979, the Canadian Light Rail Vehicles entered revenue service, followed by their longer, articulated variants, the ALRVs, in 1988.
+In 1979, the Canadian Light Rail Vehicles (CLRV) entered revenue service, followed by their longer, articulated variants, the Articulated Light Rail Vehicle (ALRV), in 1988.
 The last of the PCC vehicles were retired from full-time revenue service in 1995.

 On August 31, 2014, the TTC started operating its first Bombardier Flexity Outlook vehicles.
-The last of the older CLRV and ALRV vehicles were retired from regular service in December 2019.
+These low-floor streetcars are accessible, making the streetcar network accessible for the first time.
+The last of the older ALRV vehicles were retired from regular service in September 2019, followed by the CLRVs in December of that same year.

 The following table summarizes streetcars purchased by the TTC since 1921.
 The main article has more details on rosters, including streetcars inherited from the Toronto Railway Company and the Toronto Civic Railways, which are not summarized here.